nicolassso/novapago/README.md

 The data is fetched from the coincap API.

-### I USED BOOTSTRAP FOR THE MAIN STYLING AND SOME SCSS

-Scripts:
+### LIBRARIES USED

+Bootstrap for the main styling and some SCSS

+Chart.js for the charts

+Coin cap as the API

+### SCRIPTS

 yarn start -> runs the app in localhost